Model-based Percent of Completion for project controls

 • Count only phases that exist for a project item.

-• Calculate parent completion from child tasks and, when relevant, from the parent's own phase bars.
+• Roll parent completion up from child items and, where relevant, from the parent’s own phase bars.

-• Use milestones as schedule context without replacing factual completion.
+• Use milestones as schedule context without replacing factual phase completion.

-The more accurately a team maintains the task panel and timeline, the more accurately Phasi reflects the project's current state.
+The more accurately a team maintains the project structure and timeline, the more accurately PHASI reflects the project’s current state.
 The result is configurable, but less arbitrary than a detached manual percentage.

-Use Phasi to keep structure, phase planning, completion and project discussion in one shared workspace.
+Use PHASI to keep project structure, phase planning, completion and project discussion in one shared project-controls workspace.

 Planning workspace phasi.app Blog Contact RSS